aep-dev/aep.dev/aip/general/0193/aip.md

   // A unique identifier that identifies the specific occurrence of the problem.
 Can be provided to the API owner for debugging purposes. id?: string

-  // An array of additional error details.                                                                                                                           errors?: any[]
+  // A map of metadata returning additional error details that can be used programmatically metadata?: dict<string, any>
 }